arasuu/Calories_Burnt/README.md

 The model is deployed using Streamlit, providing an interactive web interface where users can input their details and get real-time calorie burn predictions.

-https://caloriesburn.streamlit.app/    -----  might've fallen asleep due to inactivity
+https://caloriesburn.streamlit.app/    -----  might've fallen asleep due to inactivity(get that back up)

 🔥 Future Enhancements